pietrotedeschi/pietrotedeschi.github.io/content/authors/pietro-tedeschi/_index.md

 highlight_name: true
 ---

-I am currently Head of Cyber Electronic Warfare Research at [Cy4Gate S.p.A](https://www.cy4gate.com/en/).
+I am currently Head of Cyber Electromagnetic Warfare Research at [Cy4Gate S.p.A](https://www.cy4gate.com/en/).

 Prior to this, I worked as a Senior Security Researcher at [Technology Innovation Institute](https://www.tii.ae/), and as Security Researcher at [Consorzio Nazionale Interuniversitario per le Telecomunicazioni](https://www.cnit.it/en/).